brianmcdo/ephemeral-futaba-chan-spec/README.md

 "message": "{\"delete\": \"2022-03-19T20:34:37+0100\", \"by\":\"5GnVP7jkGUjsqhHdtBp1xSgcnNjbUDAnpfYTLWarRHG9QTWm\"}"
 ```

-## Ephemerality Function
+## Ephemerality Algorithm

-In classic futaba style we want threads to be deleted from the chain after a maximum post count threshold.
+In classic futaba style threads must be ephemeral and discarded from the chain under certain conditions.

-This threshold needs to be dynamically calculated by the network in order to scale with user interaction.
+To determine this three set of thresholds can trigger thread removal.

 ### Deletion by Age